-6 Tips For Mastering The New Siri Remote (2021) For the Apple TV | Know Your Mobile
+7 Tips For Mastering The Apple TV Siri Remote (2023 Guide)

-The New Siri Remote for the Apple TV is redesigned from the ground-up.
+The Siri Remote for the Apple TV was recently redesigned from the ground-up.
 Here’s what you need to know to master the best remote control Apple’s ever made.

 Have a new Siri Remote?
-You will if you’ve just bought a new Apple TV.
+You will if you’ve bought a new Apple TV in the last two years.
 The new Apple TV has been a long-time coming.
-Apple last updated the Apple TV in 2017, when it introduced the Apple TV 4K.
-At the time, the biggest new features was–you guessed it–4K support.
+Apple last updated the Apple TV in 2017 when it introduced the Apple TV 4K.
+At the time, the biggest new feature was–you guessed it–4K support.

-But undoubtedly, the main start of the new Apple TV is the all-new, second generation Siri Remote.
-Apple has completely redesigned the look and functionality of the Siri Remote and I have to say it completely elevates the Apple TV experience to a new level.
-Read on for all the tips you need to know to master the new Siri Remote (and check out this article for tips on the first-generation Siri Remote.
+But undoubtedly, the main star of the new 2021 Apple TV was the all-new, second-generation Siri Remote.
+Apple completely redesigned the look and functionality of the Siri Remote and I have to say it completely elevated the Apple TV experience to a new level.
+Read on for all the tips you need to know to master the new Siri Remote (and check out this article for tips on the first-generation Siri Remote).

+Since then, Apple has updated the Apple TV again and included another evision to the Siri Remote.
+But this revision for the 3rd generation Siri Remote way much lass drastic than it was for the 2nd generation Siri Remote.
+The 3rd generation Siri Remote now features a USB-C post for charging instead of the Lightning port found on the 2nd generation Siri Remote.
+Given that Apple has ditched Lightning on the iPhone 15 series, it seems the company sees the USB-C I/O as the standard one to have on all of its devices going forward – and that’s a good thing.

-Here’s that the new Siri Remote looks like in detail.
-As you can see it’s done away with the rectangular trackpad of old in favor of a circular touch surface.
-It’s also added a number of new buttons (and new features!
+Here’s what the 2nd & 3rd generation Siri Remote looks like in detail.
+Keep in mind the primary difference between the two generations is the 2nd generation Siri Remote has a Lightning port and the 3rd generation Siri Remote has a USB-C port.
+As you can see each has done away with the rectangular trackpad of old in favor of a circular touch surface.
+It’s also added a number of new buttons (and new features)!

 Finally, it’s important to note that the new Siri Remote is almost twice as thick as the old one and almost twice as long.
 At first this might seem like a drawback–a bulkier remote?
 But in actuality, this is a massive improvement over the old Siri Remote, as many complained that one was too small and thin and frequently got lost in their couch cushions.